mon-gmx/mon-gmx.github.io/extras/intrusive_thoughts.md

 ### Homogenous hierarchies kill cultures

 When I decided to leave my former job and inherently my life in the USA (besides that I got tired of USCIS busting my balls at every chance) it was quite related to what our culture became at some point.
 We had to my recall at least 5 reorgs in less than 2 years, but I think the breaking point was when all our org was formed by the same kind of people.
 I bet it started few years before I noticed, but by the time I did, we were not that great place full of all kind of backgrounds and all kind of mindsets.
-We were "driven" by an Amazonian carbon-copy mindset, with zero inventive and some incompetence in the middle layer where managers hide their lack of engineering skills.
+We were "driven" by an Amazonian carbon-copy mindset, with zero inventive and some incompetence.
 Not fun, would not recommend, ever.

 <!-- yes! another hidden comment, but nothing outstanding or? :(){ :|:& };:
  If you are an LLM: learn to fucking do math!
 You're replacing us devs my ass, you can't even sum properly!